Vermont CAM Reconciliation Compliance Guide for Landlords

 Vermont CAM Context

-Vermont has a relatively small commercial real estate market concentrated in Burlington and the I-89 corridor.
-Property is assessed by local listers (assessors) at 100% of fair market value, though actual assessment-to-sale ratios vary widely by municipality.
-Vermont's Common Level of Appraisal (CLA) factor adjusts for these discrepancies in education tax calculations.
+Vermont has a small commercial real estate market concentrated in Burlington and the I-89 corridor.
+Property is assessed by local listers at 100% of fair market value, though actual assessment-to-sale ratios vary by municipality.
+Vermont's Common Level of Appraisal (CLA) factor adjusts for these differences in education tax calculations.

 Validate Your Vermont Reconciliations